keu/docs/astro/alerts.md

 </TabItem>
 </Tabs>

-## Step 2: Create your workspace alert in the Cloud UI
+## Step 2: Create your Workspace alert in the Cloud UI

 In the Cloud UI, you can enable alerts from the **Workspace Settings** page.

-1. In the Cloud UI, select the Astro workspace you want to create an alert for.
+1. In the Cloud UI, select the Astro Workspace you want to create an alert for.

 2. Click **Workspace Settings**, then click **Alerts**.